rollup/rollup/docs/plugin-development/index.md

 This hook provides fine-grained control over how dynamic imports are rendered by providing replacements for the code to the left (`import(`) and right (`)`) of the argument of the import expression.
 Returning `null` defers to other hooks of this type and ultimately renders a format-specific default.

 `format` is the rendered output format, `moduleId` the id of the module performing the dynamic import.
-If the import could be resolved to an internal or external id, then `targetModuleId` will be set to this id, otherwise it will be `null`.
+If the import could be resolved to an internal or external id, then `targetModuleId` will be set to this id and `targetModuleAttributes` will be set to the import attributes of this resolved module, otherwise `targetModuleId` will be `null` and `targetModuleAttributes` will be an empty object.
 If the dynamic import contained a non-string expression that was resolved by a [`resolveDynamicImport`](#resolvedynamicimport) hook to a replacement string, then `customResolution` will contain that string. `chunk` and `targetChunk` provide additional information about the chunk performing the import and the chunk being imported (the target chunk), respectively. `getTargetChunkImports` returns an array containing chunks which are imported by the target chunk.
 If the target chunk is unresolved or external, `targetChunk` will be null and `getTargetChunkImports` will return null.

 The `PreRenderedChunkWithFileName` type is identical to the `PreRenderedChunk` type except for the addition of the `fileName` field, which contains the path and file name of the chunk. `fileName` may contain a placeholder if the chunk file name format contains a hash.